Chas McCormick Player Props: Astros vs. Guardians

 Chas McCormick At The Plate

-- In 33.3% of his games this year, McCormick has driven in at least one run.
-In 14 of those games (21.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- McCormick has driven in a run in 22 games this season (33.3%), including 14 games with more than one RBI (21.2%).
+He has also driven home three or more of his team's runs in four contests.

-- In 27 of 66 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 40.9% of his games this season, with two or more runs scored in 7.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.